covidestim/covidestim-sources/README.md

 Hospitalizations data *were* reported Friday-Thursday until June 19, 2023.
 Then they switched to a Sunday-Saturday reporting scheme.
 The weekly CDC case data is reported at a weekly Thursday-Wednesday routine.
-We match the hospitalization weeks to the clostest case report week.
-That is, the hospitalization reports from Sunday February 5- Saturday February 11 are matched to the case reportes from Thursday February 2 - Wedenesday February 8 (2023 reference dates).
+We match the hospitalization weeks to the closest case report week.
+That is, the hospitalization reports from Sunday February 5-Saturday February 11 are matched to the case reports from Thursday February 2 - Wednesday February 8 (2023 reference dates).

 ## Usage and dependencies

 This repository is essentially a series of GNU Make targets (see `makefile`),